Audiveris/audiveris/docs/_pages/specific/octave_shift.md

 #### End

-Clicking outside any handle completes the current edition.
+Clicking outside any handle completes the current editing.

 Selecting and deleting any line of a multiple-line shift deletes the whole shift.

-Edition can be undone and redone.
+Editing can be undone and redone.